Inclusive Research Network

 What does being part of the group involve?

-We meet on the last Wednesday of each month at the Centre for Disability Studies in Camperdown.
+We meet on the fourth Thursday of each month at the Centre for Disability Studies in Camperdown.

 During meetings we discuss our research topics, listen to one another, share information, create new ideas and socialise.
 We also celebrate good things that happen.